 Container farms are similar to indoor vertical farms, except they are enclosed within modular shipping containers.
 Shipping containers are beneficial because they are mobile and scalable.
 Furthermore, growing conditions such as lighting, humidity, and temperature, can be moderated separately based on crop type.
 This means farms can run multi-crop operations without a loss in efficiency.
 Container farms dominated the vertical farming industry in terms of revenue with a market share of 44.2% in 2020 and is expected to remain dominant between 2021 and 2028.
 This growth is attributed to the ability of the structure to help grow crops irrespective of the geographic location.
 One of the primary benefits of container-based farming is that container farms are easy to transport, and one doesn't require a large piece of land or a dedicated building to start cultivating.
 Moreover, the price of shipping containers decreases with increased competition because the cost of acquiring used containers is relatively less, which allows other companies to enter the market space.
 However, low comparative output and antagonism between light, heat, and layout are some of the drawbacks of such kind of agriculture.
+Shipping container-based farming uses 95% less water than the traditional cultivation with drip irrigation.
 Shipping containers are easy to modify, stackable, durable, and can be recycled and refurbished at a lower cost.
 Additionally, the surplus availability of unused shipping containers across the globe also likely to influence the segment growth from 2021 to 2018.17